Studying at University should be some of the most satisfying years of your life, but there are lots of factors that make it rewarding.

 Flight allows you to filter and rank found courses, in order of:

 Remember to rank order your results by what is most important to you!

-Flight will present lots of information about the University and its courses to you, but use the web browser icon to look at the University website to get a feel for how they present themselves, if the University has a modern or traditional feel, or if they are results-based or community-focused.
+Flight will present to you lots of information about the University and its courses.
+Use the web browser icon to look at the University website and view the linked video to see how they present themselves.
+Does the University have a modern or traditional feel?
+Are they results-based or community-focused?

-Use the internet to source more information on success stories, student voice, and location etc.
+Use the internet to source more information on success stories, student voice, and location information etc.